stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 ```

 ... which is simply a composition of all of our previous helper functions.
 Just
-run the specs one final time, and if everything is green, let's consider it done.
+run the specs one final time and, if everything is green, let's consider it done.

 ### Wrapping it up
-In this tutorial, we reviewed some concepts like TDD and BDD.
+In this tutorial we reviewed some concepts like TDD and BDD.
 We also gave you
-a small taste at, what it is, and what it feels like, writing specs the TDD/BDD way.
+a small taste of, what it is, and what it feels like writing specs the TDD/BDD way.
-We also used a bunch of expectation functions and QuickCheck properties.
+Additionally, we used a bunch of expectation functions and QuickCheck properties.

-But there is more to BDD than what we've learned here, and here are some other
+There is more to BDD than what we've learned in this tutorial.
+Here, some other
 follow-up resources you can check:

 * [Behavior-Driven Development in Haskell][bdd-simon] - Simon Hengel (Author of Hspec)